kamilawarzecha/NebulaNotes/README.md

 Features 🌌
 - Add and manage astronomical observations 🔭
-- View detailed information on celestial objects 🪐
+- View and add detailed information on celestial objects and galaxies 🪐
-- Filter and sort events based on type 📅
+- Sort events based on date 📅
 - Intuitive UI powered by Django and Bootstrap 🎨

 Installation 🛠